MaastrichtUniversity/role-linux-ad-unimaas/README.md

 https://github.com/MaastrichtUniversity/role-linux-ad-unimaas

 Ansible role for deploying SSSD for Active Directory login at UNIMAAS.
 Feel free to fork this repository and change to your own needs.
-We recommend to keep the UID mappings defined in sssd.conf the same, to have universal UIDs accross UNIMAAS.
+We recommend keeping the UID mappings defined in sssd.conf the same, to have universal UIDs across UNIMAAS.

 ## How it works
 This Ansible role set and installs a number of things: